ZhenyingZhu/StudyNotes/ASP.md

 Based on element defination

-- [:default](https://developer.mozilla.org/en-US/docs/Web/CSS/:default): form elements that are the default in a group of related elements.
+- [:default](https://developer.mozilla.org/en-US/docs/Web/CSS/:default): form elements that are the default selection in a group of related elements.
 - [:dir()](https://developer.mozilla.org/en-US/docs/Web/CSS/:dir): matches elements based on the directionality of the text contained in them.
 - [:empty](https://developer.mozilla.org/en-US/docs/Web/CSS/:empty): represents any element that has no children, neither element nodes nor text (including whitespace).
 - [:lang()](https://developer.mozilla.org/en-US/docs/Web/CSS/:lang): matches elements based on the language they are determined to be in.